Alien-Worlds/missions-api/README.md

-# bsc-checker-events
+# missions-api
-An event listener for contract deployed bscscan.com to store the events information in the database
+An event listener for contracts deployed on binance smart chain to store the events information in the database

 ## Requirements